nimatrueway/karrowswitch/README.md

 KArrowSwitch
 =========

-KArrowSwitch adds support for arrow keys in KDE default alt+tab task switcher. it is very simply implemented, it detects alt+tab/grave-accent (hence an active task-switcher state) then it emulates "tab/grave-accent" key when right/down arrows are pressed, and "shift+tab/grave-accent" for left/up arrows.
+KArrowSwitch adds support for arrow keys in KDE default alt+tab/grave-accent task switcher. it is very simply implemented, it detects alt+tab/grave-accent (hence an active task-switcher state) then it emulates "tab/grave-accent" key when right/down arrows are pressed, and "shift+tab/grave-accent" for left/up arrows.